-Nebraska to decide future of Keystone XL pipeline expansion
+Nebraska approves path for controversial Keystone XL pipeline

 - Workers are cleaning up from a 210,000-gallon Keystone oil leak in South Dakota

-(CNN)After years of heated debate, the future of the controversial Keystone XL pipeline could be decided Monday.
+(CNN)Nebraska officials voted Monday to allow the Keystone XL pipeline to cross the state, a key step toward the completion of the Keystone Pipeline network.

-Nebraska's Public Service Commission is expected to announce whether the extension pipeline can cross the state, paving the way for completion of the entire Keystone Pipeline system.
-The decision would come days after part of the existing Keystone Pipeline spilled 210,000 gallons of oil in South Dakota.
+The state's Public Service Commission voted 3-2 in favor of the expansion pipeline, days after the existing Keystone Pipeline spilled 210,000 gallons of oil in South Dakota.

 The Keystone Pipeline system transfers crude oil via a 2,600-mile route from Alberta,Canada, east into Manitoba, Canada, and then south across the US border to Texas, parent company TransCanada said.